Individual Volunteers

 Bookworm Gardens thrives because of the dedication and passion of our incredible volunteers.
 Since the project’s inception in 1999, volunteers have been the heart of our efforts, generously contributing their time, and talents to bring literature and nature to life.
 We cherish our volunteers and proudly consider them part of the Bookworm family.

-Join us!
 Whether you love gardening, storytelling, or lending a helping hand, there’s a place for you at Bookworm Gardens.
-We have opportunities for early bird risers, evening owls, and some daytime duties.
-Volunteer opportunities include:
+We have opportunities for early bird risers, evening owls, and daytime volunteers.

-• Early Bird Risers — morning rounds volunteers help us before we open each day
+Morning rounds volunteers (for our early bird risers) help us before we open each day by resetting garden spaces

-• Daytime duties include general garden maintenance like weeding and garden upkeep
+General garden maintenance like weeding and garden upkeep (for our daytime volunteers)

-• Evening Owls — adult only events happen after we close the gardens; volunteer opportunities for Secret Garden Dinners, Boos and Brews and more
+Adult Events: Evening Owls — adult only events happen after we close the gardens for Secret Garden Dinners, Boos and Brews and more

 Ready to make a difference?
 We’d love to have you on our team!